 Gravel can be used as a substrate, but only when combined with another substrate like clay or gravel.
 By itself, gravel is too loose to provide an effective ground cover.
 In addition, many types of gravel have sharp edges that can irritate the thin skin of your gecko’s underbelly and feet.
 Gravel also carries the risk of collapsing on top of a leopard gecko as it digs.

-Sphagnum Moss is suitable for use in a moist hide for shedding, but should not make up the entire substrate.
+Sphagnum Moss is suitable for use in a moist hide for shedding, but should not make up the entire substrate because too much will hold excess moisture and allow for bacterial and mold growth.
 There is nothing wrong with using moss to enhance décor as long as it is not enough to impact the humidity.

 What Is The Best Substrate?